Planning a Secure Financial Future

 - Learn how you spend money.

 Track your finances for 2 months to learn how and where you're spending your money.
 Try keeping a spending journal, and write down all your expenses.
+Or there are free apps you can try online.
 Don't judge.
 Just track.
 This information will help you set new goals and make a plan.

 - Learn more about financial planning.